How Different Cultures View Neurodiverse Children: A UK Parent’s Guide

 Children are usually included in public life, but structured support for additional needs may be limited.

 Example: Restaurants may be noisy and busy, which can feel overwhelming for sensory-sensitive children.
+Planning ahead using strategies from our reducing travel anxiety for neurodiverse children can help minimise these challenges.

 Countries with Lower Awareness